hexbatch/apple-core/v1/docs/core/core-overview.md

 * A token is always in at least one token-set.
 * A token can be in many token sets.
 * A token set can contain tokens not owned by the owner of the token set.
-* Token sets are altered, created and destroyed via set commands using type-groups
+* Token sets are altered, created and destroyed via set commands using requirements
 * Actions listening in on different lifecycle stages of a token, and when a token joins a set, can run javascript to decide to allow this and do auto transfers of tokens

 Attributes are defined by themselves, and attached to the token-type.
 The tokens are instances of the token-type